 In general, it’s good to include the people who will be part of the caregiving team.
 That could mean including extended family, close friends, or paid caregivers.

-For example, if you’ll be discussing family finances, you may want to limit the meeting to immediate family.
+For example, if you’ll be discussing family finances, you may want to limit the meeting to the immediate family.

 But if you’re talking about coordinating tasks like meals, housework, and doctor’s appointments, you may want to have a larger group at the meeting.